Academic Advising of the Undergraduate

 - Minimum of 128 semester hours, including the Liberal Core and academic major requirements, with at least 64 hours from a regionally-accredited four-year institution.

 - Minimum of 30 hours of upper-division coursework, with a maximum of 54 hours.
 At least 18 hours but no more than 42 hours to be in the major discipline, and at least 12 hours of related upper-division coursework included in the major.
-Interdisciplinary programs may replace the required minimum 18 hours major discipline/12 hours related with a minimum of 30 hours coursework from several disciplines to fulfill the requirements of the interdisciplinary program.
+Interdisciplinary programs differ from traditional majors in their structure.
+The interdisciplinary major requires upper-division credits from two or more major disciplines, in place of one primary discipline.
+Both interdisciplinary and traditional majors require a minimum of 30 upper-division credits to complete.

 - The completion of the prescribed courses in the Liberal Core as described in the “The Liberal Core Curriculum ” section of the Catalog for degrees offered in the College of Arts and Sciences, College of Health and Human Services, and College of Business, Influence and Information Analysis.